YanxingLiu/SAE-FSDet/README.md

 └──     *.jpg<br>

 ### NWPU VHR-10 dataset
 For NWPU VHR-10 dataset, you can download it from [here](https://gcheng-nwpu.github.io/).The original dataset was not divided into training and validation sets.
 As a result, we uploaded our train/val splits in data/NWPU VHR-10 dataset/Main.
-The final folder layout should look like this.
+The final folder layout should look like this. data<br>
 NWPU VHR-10 dataset<br>
 ├── ground truth<br>
 ├── Main<br>